dart-lang/site-www/src/null-safety/index.md

 ## Null safety principles

-Dart supports null safety using the following three core design principles:
+Dart supports null safety using the following two core design principles:

 * **Non-nullable by default**.
 Unless you explicitly tell Dart that a variable can be null, it's considered non-nullable.
 This default was chosen